alamenai/notify/README.md

 ### Installation
 ---

-To get started with React Push Notify, you can simply install it via npm.
+To get started with Notify, you can simply install it via npm.

 ```
 npm install @ala_eddine/react-push-notify